Berkeley-MDes/tdf-fa23-PikaG/weekly-reports/WeeklyReport2.md

 ## Grasshopper model

+can we remove a cylinder from the volume to reduce the volume we need to print?

 ## Reflection and Speculation
 Design thinking prompt: Start considering the design of systems rather than singular objects